common-voice/common-voice/CONTRIBUTING.md

 - _android_: The Android app, a simple webview wrapper of voice.mozilla.org.
 This app is currently not published.
 - _docs_: Design and data specifications for Common Voice.
-- _ios_: The iOS app.
-This is a simple wrapper app for the website, as a workaround for a microphone issue in Safari.
+- _ios **(deprecated)**_: We used to maintain a native iOS app as a workaround for microphone issues in mobile Safari.
+As of early 2020, we officially support voice recording in iOS Safari.
+The Common Voice iOS app has been decommissioned.
 - _nubis_: Configuration files for [Nubis](https://github.com/nubisproject), our deployment tool.
 - _server_: The server-side app logic, written in [TypeScript](http://www.typescriptlang.org/).
 - _tools_: Some scripts for managing data.